All Products

 Change the zone of an instance

-If the instance is a standard instance, the bandwidth settings remain valid.
+If the instance uses the standard architecture, the bandwidth settings remain valid.

 Procedure